Kennethz374/JobGetAssignment/README.md

 npm install
 ```

-after all dependencies are installed completely
+after all dependencies are installed
 ```bash
 npm start
 ```